-A new office tower in downtown Houston is packed with green building features
+A new office building in downtown Houston is packed with green features

 1.1 million square feet

 An office tower in downtown Houston is reaching new heights when it comes to sustainability.
 The 47-story 609 Main at Texas has a rainwater harvesting system, a constant air purification system, and LED lighting, among countless other features, making it a shining example for buildings of the future.

 The 1.1-million-square-foot office tower is seeking Gold or Platinum LEED certification when the project is complete by the end of January 2017.
 The building takes up a full city block and has not one but two rooftop gardens, widely used recycled construction materials, and an extensive network of sensors and controls to measure the building’s performance.
 “We are excited about bringing to market the next-generation building that represents the culmination of the technology, efficiencies, and amenities for the workplace of tomorrow,” says Hines Managing Director Philip Croker.
 “Underfloor air distribution, 10-foot ceilings, state-of-the-art conference center, world-class gym, hospitality-driven building lobbies, and significant street-level retail options all contribute to a building that delivers the best possible home for companies looking to focus on employee recruitment and retention.”